alexkemp9/Python3docs/README.md

 ***Bottom line:*** Both v7 + v24.8 are unable to copy then paste all components of an odt.
 That is a bad set of bugs.

 <a name="2024-dec-08"></a>
-The obvious next step was to try to identify what was causing so many Frame errors during copying.
-The following was collected under 24.8.3.2:
+Frames had the largest proportion of errors ( 57%).
+So, the obvious next step was to try to identify what was causing so many Frame errors during copying.
+The following stats were collected under 24.8.3.2:
 ### Frame Stats
 | Serial |Page | Name | Image | Table | Sidebar | Drawing Object |
 |---:|:---: |:---:|:---:|:---:|:---:|:---:|